creviceapp/creviceapp/docs/index.md

 });
 ```

-`ctx` is `ExecutionContext`, see [Crevice4 Core API/ExecutionContext](#executioncontext) for more details.
+_Note: `ctx` is `ExecutionContext`, see [Crevice4 Core API/ExecutionContext](#executioncontext) for more details._

 ## Button gesture
-As you may know, mouse gestures with buttons are called "rocker gesture" in mouse gesture utility communities.
-But we call it, including it with keyboard buttons, simply `Button gesture` here.
+As you may know, mouse gestures with it's buttons are called "rocker gesture" in mouse gesture utility communities.
+But we call it, including it with keyboard's keys, simply `Button gesture` here.

 ```cs
 // Button gesture.